eric-s-s/dice-tables/README.rst

 - stats_strings
 - stddev

-EventsCalculations.include_zeroes is a property that does exactly what it says.
+EventsCalculations.include_zeroes is only settable at instantiation.
+It does exactly what it says.
 EventCalculations owns an EventsInformation.
 So that instantiating EventsCalculations gets you two for the price of one.
 It's accessed with the property